 6. Automating

-If you’re like most people, you’re busy and never crazy about taking on another chore.
+If you’re like many people, you’re busy and not wild about taking on another chore.
 So, what can we do to make saving money less of a chore?
 One potential way to do this is to automate.

-Automating is a simple and powerful way that can help make progress toward savings goals without having to think about it all the time.
+Automating is a simple and powerful way to make progress toward savings goals without having to think about it all the time.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.